 Note: All Nursing applicants must apply via NursingCAS.
 Please see Application Requirements section below.

-Post-Master’s Graduate Certificate:This program prepares the nurse who already has a master of science in nursing to become academically eligible for certification as an Advanced Practice Nurse.
+Post-Master’s Graduate Certificate:This program prepares the nurse who already has a master of science in nursing to become academically eligible for certification as an advanced practice nurse.

 Doctor of Philosophy: The doctor of philosophy program in nursing prepares teacher-scholars.
 The curriculum focuses on vulnerable populations, which include persons at high risk for adverse health outcomes.
 Persons who are vulnerable may include such groups as the unborn, chronically ill, frail elders, impoverished children and the marginalized.
 The graduate of this doctoral program will have the ability to advance health care through teaching, research and health care leadership.
 Doctoral education in nursing is built on the master’s level nursing foundation.
 It is characterized by the acquisition of research skills necessary for the discovery and use of new nursing knowledge and for preparation for teaching roles.

 The master’s program for non-nursing graduates is designed for those individuals who hold baccalaureate degrees in fields other than nursing and who wish to become nurses.
 The program builds upon the student’s broad educational preparation and provides an intense, accelerated nursing curriculum to meet the student’s career goals.
+Tuition information for this program can be found in the Graduate Bulletin, as it differs from other graduate programs.

 Master of Science in Nursing — Second Degree Direct Entry for A.D.N.
 Nurses: